In-App Resource Center for SaaS: A Complete Guide [+Examples and Tools]

 SaaS companies need an on-demand in-app resource center to help users make the most of the product.
 Here’s why:

-• It improves the user experience.
-It improves the UX by making it easy and convenient for users to find quick answers to their questions without leaving the app.
+- It improves the user experience.
+It improves the UX by making it easy and convenient for users to find quick answers to their questions without leaving the app and the resource center localization ensures global markets receive help in their native languages.

-• They enhance user onboarding.
+- It enhances user onboarding.
 In-app knowledge bases are a valuable tool for new users learning how to use your product.
-They have resources to turn to when they need to learn how to do something.
+They have multiple modules to guide users toward activation and adoption.

 What to include in SaaS in-app resource centers